northflank-examples/vue-js-example/README.md

 yarn preview
 ```

-You can also run `build-only` to build without type-checking, `type-check` just to type check, and `lint` to
+You can also run `build-only` to build without type-checking, `type-check` just to type check, and `lint` to lint the code.

 ## Learn more